The Bloodhound Dog

 However, in much earlier times his cold scenting abilities were used in trailing wild boar and deer.
 When the prey was located, the hot scenting pack hounds took over until the prey was brought down.

-The excessive folds in the skin of the Bloodhound, are said to capture and direct the scent particles to his nose.
+The excessive folds in the skin of the Bloodhound, are said to capture and direct the scent particles to his nose where his scenting receptors are in the millions!

 Bloodhound Characteristics